 Notable Changes from Vanilla HW2:

 - Removed Units: Command Corvette, Gun & Missile Platforms, Probe, Sensor Distortion Probe, all sensor subsystems.

 - New Units: Artillery "Spear" Frigate, EW Frigate, Cluster Missile Platform.

 (1) Artillery ("Spear") Frigate: This is a ranged firepower support unit.
 It is slightly weaker than the Heavy Missile Frigate, but compensates for this by having a larger range, allowing it to wear down enemy targets while staying out of their firing range.
 It is also a more dynamic unit, being able to quickly change targets and assist where needed (the Heavy Missile Frigate needs to adjust distance and has a delay for the first missile volley to hit the target).
 It excels at harassing enemy Resource Collectors, pummeling Frigate groups or even chipping down Capital Ships before they can get close enough to exchange fire.
 A wall of Artillery Frigates can make the difference between victory and defeat in a battle between cruisers.

 (2) Electronic Warfare ("EW") Frigate: This is a unarmed utility frigate.
 It deploys a passive area of effect aura that disables a number of special abilities for nearby enemy units: these include boarding/capturing, deploying minefields, repairing units, and initiating or exiting hyperspace.
-It is basically a portable Gravity Well Generator with some extras.
+It also has a passive Sensor Distortion Effect.
+It is basically a portable Gravity Well Generator + Sensor Distortion Probe in one with some extras.

 (3) Cluster Missile Platform: The Vaygr replacement for their Gun and Missile Platforms.
 This is a highly effective, multi-purpose unit that excels both at taking out strikecraft and Frigates (in numbers).